neondatabase/website/content/guides/llamaindex-postgres-search-images.md

 ## Summary

-In this guide, you learned how to build a reverse image search engine in an Astro application using LlamaIndex and Serverless Postgres Database (powered by Neon).
+In this guide, you learned how to build a reverse image search engine in an Astro application using LlamaIndex and Serverless Postgres Database.
 During the process, you learned how to create vector embeddings of the images using ClipEmbeddings, to index and search from them using LlamaIndex Postgres vector store.

 <NeedHelp />